Charles Burchfield: Creator of Symbolism in Art

 Most of Burchfield's symbols are based upon his association of emotions with particular shapes.
 For example, "fascination of evil" is depicted by a smiling mouth, "insanity" and "imbecility" by staring-eye motifs.
 Burchfield began to weave these symbols into his works in 1917, at the young age of twenty-four.

-I especially enjoy the way Burchfield's interpretations often turn inanimate objects such as buildings, trees, and skies into menacing creatures, evoking feelings of a childhood encounter with the "boogey man."
+I especially enjoy the way Burchfield's interpretations often turn inanimate objects, such as buildings, into menacing creatures, evoking feelings of a childhood encounter with the "boogey man."
 A prime example is his painting, "Church Bells Ringing, Rainy Winter Night," in which the church and sky above take on demonic overtones.

 Many of Burchfield's paintings, such as "The Insect Chorus," and "Autumnal Fantasy," celebrate the hauntingly beautiful world of nature with the use of symbols (for movement, sensation, and sound), which are intended to draw the viewer into the painting as a participant rather than viewer.